Common Career Mistakes and How to Avoid Them

 What Can You Network Better?

-- Join online forums that are related to your specialization
+- Join online forums related to your area of expertise

-- Volunteer for work in the organization
+- Volunteer for the task of organizing

 - Participate in resource groups for employees.